yuval-a/deriveODM/readme.md

 You can read more about indexes and how they are managed in deriveJS [here](#indexes-and-how-they-are-handled-in-the-Mongo-server)

-## Getting/restoring/retrieving objects from the Database
+## Retrieving data from a database
-You will often want to "restore" existing database objects and populate your local ones with the persisted data.
+You will often want to "restore" existing database objects from data collections and populate your local ones with the persisted data.
 Each Model class have various different static methods used to achieve this; most of these are wrappers around certain Mongo `find` queries, which will make the process easier and more intuitive.

 There are 4 methods that can be used to retrieve data from the database, here is a brief explanation for each: